MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 To enable kernel-mode debugging on the target system:

-1. On the host system, open a Command Prompt window and enter *ipconfig* to determine its IP address.
+1. On the host system, open a Command Prompt window and enter *ipconfig* to determine its IPv4  address.

    ```output
    Windows IP Configuration